 Chef Support is delivered exclusively through our existing formal support channels which include email@example.com and our Customer Support slack channels.
 We continue to maintain community slack, Discourse, and GitHub for collaborating with the community at large.

 Q: Do you think there will be a fork?

 It is absolutely possible that there will be derivative branches of Chef’s projects and we look forward to welcoming them into our communities and working with them to ensure that their contributions can benefit everyone in the Chef open source ecosystem.

-Q: If I want to fork a Chef product, what do I need to know?
+Q: If I want to fork Chef or create my own distribution of Chef, what do I need to know?

 We look forward to welcoming derivative branches of Chef’s projects into our communities and working with them to ensure that their contributions can benefit everyone in the Chef’s open source ecosystem.
 Please see our guidelines for distributions.